ObserveRTC/schemas/schemaList.md

  * **iceRole**: Represent the current role of ICE under DTLS Transport
  * **iceLocalUsernameFragment**: Represent the current local username fragment used in message validation procedures for ICE under DTLS Transport
  * **dtlsState**: Represents the current state of DTLS for the peer connection transport layer
+ * **selectedCandidatePairId**: The identifier of the candidate pair the transport currently uses
  * **iceState**: Represents the current transport state (RTCIceTransportState) of ICE for the peer connection transport layer
+ * **localCertificateId**: If DTLS negotiated it gives the id of the local certificate
+ * **remoteCertificateId**: If DTLS negotiated it gives the id of the remote certificate
  * **tlsVersion**: Represents the version number of the TLS used in the corresponded transport
  * **dtlsCipher**: Represents the name of the DTLS cipher used in the corresponded transport
  * **srtpCipher**: Represents the name of the SRTP cipher used in the corresponded transport
  * **tlsGroup**: Represents the name of the IANA TLS Supported Groups used in the corresponded transport
- * **selectedCandidatePairChanges**: The total number of candidate pair changes over the peer connection
- * **localAddress**: The address of the candidate (IPv4, IPv6, FQDN)
- * **localPort**: The locally used port to communicate with the remote peer
- * **localProtocol**: The protocol used by the local endpoint for the corresponded transport
- * **localCandidateType**: The type of the ICE candidate used at the local endpoint on the corresponded transport
- * **localCandidateICEServerUrl**: The url of the ICE server used by the local endpoint on the corresponded transport
- * **localCandidateRelayProtocol**: The relay protocol of the ICE candidate used by the local endpoint on the corresponded transport
- * **remoteAddress**: The address of the candidate (IPv4, IPv6, FQDN)
- * **remotePort**: The remotely used port to communicate with the remote peer
- * **remoteProtocol**: The protocol used by the remote endpoint for the corresponded transport
- * **remoteCandidateType**: The type of the ICE candidate used at the remote endpoint on the corresponded transport
- * **remoteCandidateICEServerUrl**: The url of the ICE server used by the remote endpoint on the corresponded transport
- * **remoteCandidateRelayProtocol**: The relay protocol of the ICE candidate used by the remote endpoint on the corresponded transport
- * **candidatePairState**: The state of ICE Candidate Pairs (RTCStatsIceCandidatePairState) on the corresponded transport
- * **candidatePairPacketsSent**: The total number of packets sent using the last selected candidate pair over the corresponded transport
- * **candidatePairPacketsReceived**: The total number of packets received using the last selected candidate pair over the corresponded transport
- * **candidatePairBytesSent**: The total number of bytes sent using the last selected candidate pair over the corresponded transport
- * **candidatePairBytesReceived**: The total number of bytes received using the last selected candidate pair over the corresponded transport
- * **candidatePairLastPacketSentTimestamp**: Represents the timestamp at which the last packet was sent on the selected candidate pair, excluding STUN packets over the corresponded transport (UTC Epoch in ms)
- * **candidatePairLastPacketReceivedTimestamp**: Represents the timestamp at which the last packet was received on the selected candidate pair, excluding STUN packets over the corresponded transport (UTC Epoch in ms)
- * **candidatePairFirstRequestTimestamp**: Represents the timestamp at which the first STUN request was sent on this particular candidate pair over the corresponded transport (UTC Epoch in ms)
- * **candidatePairLastRequestTimestamp**: Represents the timestamp at which the last STUN request was sent on this particular candidate pair over the corresponded transport (UTC Epoch in ms)
- * **candidatePairLastResponseTimestamp**: Represents the timestamp at which the last STUN response was received on this particular candidate pair over the corresponded transport (UTC Epoch in ms)
- * **candidatePairTotalRoundTripTime**: Represents the sum of all round trip time measurements in seconds since the beginning of the session, based on STUN connectivity check over the corresponded transport
- * **candidatePairCurrentRoundTripTime**: Represents the last round trip time measurements in seconds based on STUN connectivity check over the corresponded transport
- * **candidatePairAvailableOutgoingBitrate**: The sum of the underlying cc algorithm provided outgoing bitrate for the RTP streams over the corresponded transport
- * **candidatePairAvailableIncomingBitrate**: The sum of the underlying cc algorithm provided incoming bitrate for the RTP streams over the corresponded transport
- * **candidatePairCircuitBreakerTriggerCount**: The total number of circuit breaker triggered over the corresponded transport using the selected candidate pair
- * **candidatePairRequestsReceived**: Represents the total number of connectivity check requests received on the selected candidate pair using the corresponded transport
- * **candidatePairRequestsSent**: Represents the total number of connectivity check requests sent on the selected candidate pair using the corresponded transport
- * **candidatePairResponsesReceived**: Represents the total number of connectivity check responses received on the selected candidate pair using the corresponded transport
- * **candidatePairResponsesSent**: Represents the total number of connectivity check responses sent on the selected candidate pair using the corresponded transport
- * **candidatePairRetransmissionReceived**: Represents the total number of connectivity check retransmission received on the selected candidate pair using the corresponded transport
- * **candidatePairRetransmissionSent**: Represents the total number of connectivity check retransmission sent on the selected candidate pair using the corresponded transport
- * **candidatePairConsentRequestsSent**: Represents the total number of consent requests sent on the selected candidate pair using the corresponded transport
- * **candidatePairConsentExpiredTimestamp**: Represents the timestamp at which the latest valid STUN binding response expired on the selected candidate pair using the corresponded transport
- * **candidatePairBytesDiscardedOnSend**: Total amount of bytes for this candidate pair that have been discarded due to socket errors on the selected candidate pair using the corresponded transport
- * **candidatePairPacketsDiscardedOnSend**: Total amount of packets for this candidate pair that have been discarded due to socket errors on the selected candidate pair using the corresponded transport
- * **candidatePairRequestBytesSent**: Total number of bytes sent for connectivity checks on the selected candidate pair using the corresponded transport
- * **candidatePairConsentRequestBytesSent**: Total number of bytes sent for consent requests on the selected candidate pair using the corresponded transport
- * **candidatePairResponseBytesSent**: Total number of bytes sent for connectivity check responses on the selected candidate pair using the corresponded transport
- * **sctpSmoothedRoundTripTime**: The latest smoothed round-trip time value, corresponding to spinfo_srtt defined in [RFC6458] but converted to seconds.
- * **sctpCongestionWindow**: The latest congestion window, corresponding to spinfo_cwnd.
- * **sctpReceiverWindow**: The latest receiver window, corresponding to sstat_rwnd.
- * **sctpMtu**: The latest maximum transmission unit, corresponding to spinfo_mtu.
- * **sctpUnackData**: The number of unacknowledged DATA chunks, corresponding to sstat_unackdata.
+ * **selectedCandidatePairChanges**: The total number of candidate pair changes over the peer connection IceCandidatePairStats
+ * **candidatePairId**: The unique identifier of the peer connection
+ * **peerConnectionId**: The unique identifier of the peer connection
+ * **transportId**: The identifier of the transport the ice candidate pair is negotiated on
+ * **localCandidateId**: The unique identifier of the candidate the negotiated pair is selected at local side
+ * **remoteCandidateId**: The unique identifier of the candidate the negotiated pair is selected at remote side
+ * **state**: The state of ICE Candidate Pairs (RTCStatsIceState) on the corresponded transport
+ * **packetsSent**: The total number of packets sent using the last selected candidate pair over the corresponded transport
+ * **packetsReceived**: The total number of packets received using the last selected candidate pair over the corresponded transport
+ * **bytesSent**: The total number of bytes sent using the last selected candidate pair over the corresponded transport
+ * **bytesReceived**: The total number of bytes received using the last selected candidate pair over the corresponded transport
+ * **lastPacketSentTimestamp**: Represents the timestamp at which the last packet was sent on the selected candidate pair, excluding STUN packets over the corresponded transport (UTC Epoch in ms)
+ * **lastPacketReceivedTimestamp**: Represents the timestamp at which the last packet was received on the selected candidate pair, excluding STUN packets over the corresponded transport (UTC Epoch in ms)
+ * **firstRequestTimestamp**: Represents the timestamp at which the first STUN request was sent on this particular candidate pair over the corresponded transport (UTC Epoch in ms)
+ * **lastRequestTimestamp**: Represents the timestamp at which the last STUN request was sent on this particular candidate pair over the corresponded transport (UTC Epoch in ms)
+ * **lastResponseTimestamp**: Represents the timestamp at which the last STUN response was received on this particular candidate pair over the corresponded transport (UTC Epoch in ms)
+ * **totalRoundTripTime**: Represents the sum of all round trip time measurements in seconds since the beginning of the session, based on STUN connectivity check over the corresponded transport
+ * **currentRoundTripTime**: Represents the last round trip time measurements in seconds based on STUN connectivity check over the corresponded transport
+ * **availableOutgoingBitrate**: The sum of the underlying cc algorithm provided outgoing bitrate for the RTP streams over the corresponded transport
+ * **availableIncomingBitrate**: The sum of the underlying cc algorithm provided incoming bitrate for the RTP streams over the corresponded transport
+ * **circuitBreakerTriggerCount**: The total number of circuit breaker triggered over the corresponded transport using the selected candidate pair
+ * **requestsReceived**: Represents the total number of connectivity check requests received on the selected candidate pair using the corresponded transport
+ * **requestsSent**: Represents the total number of connectivity check requests sent on the selected candidate pair using the corresponded transport
+ * **responsesReceived**: Represents the total number of connectivity check responses received on the selected candidate pair using the corresponded transport
+ * **responsesSent**: Represents the total number of connectivity check responses sent on the selected candidate pair using the corresponded transport
+ * **retransmissionReceived**: Represents the total number of connectivity check retransmission received on the selected candidate pair using the corresponded transport
+ * **retransmissionSent**: Represents the total number of connectivity check retransmission sent on the selected candidate pair using the corresponded transport
+ * **consentRequestsSent**: Represents the total number of consent requests sent on the selected candidate pair using the corresponded transport
+ * **consentExpiredTimestamp**: Represents the timestamp at which the latest valid STUN binding response expired on the selected candidate pair using the corresponded transport
+ * **bytesDiscardedOnSend**: Total amount of bytes for this candidate pair that have been discarded due to socket errors on the selected candidate pair using the corresponded transport
+ * **packetsDiscardedOnSend**: Total amount of packets for this candidate pair that have been discarded due to socket errors on the selected candidate pair using the corresponded transport
+ * **requestBytesSent**: Total number of bytes sent for connectivity checks on the selected candidate pair using the corresponded transport
+ * **consentRequestBytesSent**: Total number of bytes sent for consent requests on the selected candidate pair using the corresponded transport
+ * **responseBytesSent**: Total number of bytes sent for connectivity check responses on the selected candidate pair using the corresponded transport
 MediaSourceStat
  * **trackIdentifier**: The unique identifier of the corresponded media track
  * **kind**: The type of the media the Mediasource produces.
 (Possible values are: audio,<br />video)